Here’s How to Pick the Best Time of Year

-Get married at the right time of year and it’s beautifully balmy, the desert air wrapping around you like a warm hug while your guests party into the night.
-Choose the wrong time of year and you’ll fry like an egg on the sidewalk.
+Get married at the right time of year and it’s beautifully balmy–the desert air wrapping around you like a warm hug while your guests party into the night.
+Choose the wrong time of year, and you’ll fry like an egg on the sidewalk.
 If the heat doesn’t get you, a horde of millennials on their way to Coachella may trample you on their way through town and insta story the whole thing.
 Wait, why is this destination wedding idea now sounding like a nightmare?!
-Calm down, we have your back.
+Calm down–we have your back.
 After getting this question from many of our destination clients, we enlisted the magical wedding planner brain of Courtney Tibbets from After the Engagement.
 We just did this colorful and fun mini brand shoot with her, so here’s a double whammy of epic brand photos and bomb advice.
-Because wedding planning in Palm Springs doesn’t have to suck, here’s Courtney’s top tips for picking the right time of year to get married in Palm Springs.
+Because wedding planning in Palm Springs doesn’t have to suck, here are Courtney’s top tips for picking the right time of year to get married in Palm Springs.

 As a wedding planner in Southern California who primarily focuses on destination weddings in Palm Springs, couples often ask me when the best time to get married in Palm Springs is.
 While there are the notorious 350 days of sunshine a year in this magical place, there are a lot of things to consider when choosing a date to get married.

 1. PLAN AROUND COOLER MONTHS

 My first recommendation is to consider October through the first weekend in December.
 Temps are wonderful, with sunshine during the day and comfortable summer skies at night.
 The other high season is February through the first weekend in April – the same goes!
 Wonderful, perfect desert days and nights.

 2. SAVE MONEY IN THE EARLY SUMMER